 The neuroscience major requires a minimum of 37 credit hours in neuroscience coursework, including a minimum of 21 upper-division credit hours, and additional ancillary foundation coursework.

 Students must complete the general requirements of the College of Arts and Sciences and the requirements listed below.
 Students must fulfill all of the following requirements with a grade of C- or better.
-None of the courses taken to fill these requirements may be taken for a Pass/Fail grade.
-The cumulative Grade Point Average (GPA) in courses that can count toward the major must be at least 2.0.
+None of the courses taken to fill these requirements may be taken pass/fail; courses must be taken for a letter grade.
+The cumulative GPA in courses that can count toward the major must be at least 2.000.
 Additional explanatory notes are available in the department advising office, Muenzinger D260.

-The department recommends taking NRSC 2125, NRSC 2150, and NRSC 2200, the genetics and statistics requirements and the ancillary biology, and general chemistry sequences during the first two years of study.
+The department recommends taking NRSC 2125, NRSC 2150 and NRSC 2200, the genetics and statistics requirements and the ancillary biology, and general chemistry sequences during the first 2.5 years (5 semesters) of study.

 Required Courses and Credits